-Tutorial: Running Camera-based 3D Perception with Isaac Perceptor
+Tutorial: Running Camera-based 3D Perception with Isaac Perceptor with the Nova Orin Developer Kit

 This tutorial walks you through using Isaac Perceptor on the Nova Orin Developer Kit.
-Isaac Perceptor uses Isaac ROS components, including Visual SLAM to localize the robot, ESS and nvblox to reconstruct 3D environments.
+Isaac Perceptor uses Isaac ROS components, including Visual SLAM to localize the robot, ESS and Nvblox to reconstruct 3D environments.

 For this tutorial, you must have successfully completed the Tutorial: running all sensors on the Nova Orin Developer Kit.